 Unit reference J/601/5645 Level 5

 Credit value 6 GLH 44

-Unit aim The unit is aimed at those who are leading, supervising or influencing others to support individuals with learning disabilities to access healthcare and meet their healthcare needs.
+Unit aim , supervising or influencing others to s to access healthcare and meet their

 Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date et be assessed by a vocationally com vorkplace evidence from the learner's Understand issues related to access to healthcare services for individuals with learning disabilities.
 1.1.
-Explain the rights based approach to accessing healthcare services. uisabilities.
+Explain the rights based approach to accessing healthcare services.
 1.2.
 Identify inequalities in access to healthcare services in different sections of the population.
 1.3.
 Analyse how different investigations, inquiries and reports have demonstrated the need for improved access and services for individuals with learning disabilities.
 1.4.
 Describe the impact of legislation, policy or guidance underpinning the need for healthcare services to enable access to individuals with a learning disability.

-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 1.5.
-Analyse how legislation, policy or guidance on capacity and consent should be used with regards to individuals considering and receiving treatment.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Analyse how legislation, policy or guidance on capacity and consent should be used with regards to individuals considering and receiving treatment.
 Understand the healthcare needs that may affect individuals with learning disabilities.
 2.1.
-Analyse trends of healthcare needs among individuals with learning disabilities. disabilities.
+Analyse trends of healthcare needs among individuals with learning disabilities.
 2.2.
 Explain systematic approaches that may support better health and healthcare for individuals with a learning disability.
 2.3.
 Research the difficulties in diagnosing some health conditions in individuals with a learning disability.
 Understand good practice in supporting people with a learning disability to access healthcare services.
 3.1.
 Analyse the effectiveness of existing communication systems and practices in supporting individuals to meet their healthcare needs.
 3.2.
 Evaluate different ways of working in partnership to support individuals to meet their healthcare needs.
 3.3.
 Explain how to promote access to healthcare through the use of reasonable adjustments.
 3.4.
 Analyse the rights of others significant to the individual to be involved in planning healthcare services.
 Understand how to support others to develop, implement, monitor and review plans for 4.1.
 Explain how to champion a person-centred focus to the healthcare planning process.